Temple Beth Sholom (Cherry Hill, New Jersey): Clergy

-Former staff include Rabbi Albert L. Lewis (1917-2008), who served for 44 years at TBS.
+Former staff include Rabbi Albert L. Lewis (1917–2008), who served for 44 years at TBS.
 Lewis was also a Rabbi Emeritus at the synagogue.

 Steven Wernick is a former Associate Rabbi of the synagogue.

 As of 2018, the Senior Rabbi was Micah Peltz, the Associate Rabbi was Bryan Wexler, the Rabbi Emeritus was Steven Lindemann, and the cantor was Jen Cohen.

 Notable members

-As a child, celebrated Hollywood actor, producer, writer and director Michael Landon (born Eugene Maurice Orowitz) had his bar mitzvah at TBS., as did noted author Mitch Albom and briefly (1953-1957) noted director Steven Spielberg.
+As a child, celebrated Hollywood actor, producer, writer and director Michael Landon (born Eugene Maurice Orowitz) had his bar mitzvah at TBS, as did noted author Mitch Albom.
+Steven Spielberg and his family were members of the synagogue while they lived in New Jersey in the 1950s.